fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 <img class="right" src="/images/laura.jpg" alt="" />
 Laura Witkowski loves all things dog, animal behavior and reward-based training.
 She is also a stand up comedian and writer.
-Laura lives in Hamtramck with her girlfriend, Jamie, and their two pit bulls: Asha the snuggle pup and Gomez the friendly barbarian.
+Laura lives with her two pit bulls: Asha the snuggle pup and Gomez the friendly barbarian.

 In February of 2016 Laura was accepted into The Academy for Dog Trainers and is currently studying to become a certified dog trainer.